Proton

 is LastPass safe?

-We don’t often advise so strongly against other online services, and while no system is 100% secure, the persistent security issues at LastPass should raise alarm bells for anyone considering storing their most sensitive data there.
+We don’t often advise so strongly against other online services.
+No system is 100% secure, but the persistent security issues at LastPass should raise alarm bells for anyone considering storing their most sensitive data there.
 Let’s look at why we’ve made this recommendation.

 There is an abundance of evidence and research that shows LastPass is not safe to use.
 The company has dropped the ball on several occasions, leading to some of the biggest breaches in web history.